HRTF upsampling with a generative adversarial network using a gnomonic equiangular projection: Method

-where the amplitude at $n+1$ deviates from the amplitude at $n$ with variance of $\sigma^2_w$.
-The amplitudes of the \ac{IR}, $z(n)$, are modelled as
+where the amplitude at $n$ deviates from the amplitude at ${n-1}$ with a variance of $\sigma^2_w$, and $x_0$ is defined as zero.
+Observations of the \ac{IR}, $z_n$, are modelled conditionally on $x_n$ as

-where the measurement noise, $v$, in this case, models the errors in the amplitude estimates from the measurement.
+where the measurement noise, $v$, in this case, models the uncertainty in the observations.

-The Kalman filter estimates the system's state and then acquires feedback from noisy measurements using a prediction step and an update step.
-The predicted pitch estimate, $\hat{x}_{n|n-1}$, and predicted estimate variance, $P_{n|n-1}$, are given by
+The Kalman filter estimates the system's state and then acquires feedback from noisy measurements using a prediction and update step.
+The predicted amplitude estimate, $\hat{x}_{n|n-1}$, and predicted estimate variance, $P_{n|n-1}$, are given by